 Margin is great because it’s quick, easy, and can be cheap!
 We often see clients using a home equity line of credit to cover cash short falls but margin can be half the cost and offer greater capacity.

 Another big advantage is that you can avoid selling assets in your portfolio to fund your cash needs, thereby avoiding the potential for capital gains taxes.

 Margin is often associated with using leverage to enhance the gains (or losses!) of a portfolio.
 We typically don’t recommend this for clients due to the damage a significant market drop can have on the portfolio.
 However, that doesn’t mean margin is inappropriate to help with cash flow timing issues.

 Is it tax deductible?

 We have seen big banks pitch the idea of margin being tax deductible for their clients.
-Yes, margin interest can be tax deductible IF it’s used for a taxable investment and the interest expense is greater than 2% of an individual’s adjusted gross income.
+Yes, margin interest can be tax deductible IF it’s used for a taxable investment and you itemize your other tax deductions.
 There are other limitations as well.
 Given the purpose we are recommending, the low cost to borrow, and the high income many clients, we rarely see clients deduct the margin interest.
 Please consult your tax advisor to discuss whether or not margin interest is deductible for you.